 While the term has been tossed around more than a golf ball in a dryer, AI is inseparable from any conversation regarding Industry 4.0 and the modern manufacturing process.
 It relates to machine learning and offers numerous opportunities to refine processes using technology that can not only tell you why what was done was done but also the rules followed to reach the solution.
 AI is connected to machine learning in the sense that all AI is machine learning, but not all machine learning is AI, but Don’t let that throw you through a loop.
 Let’s break it down.

 An everyday example of IIoT and machine learning involves something just about everyone uses at work, home, and at play: Email.
-As a means of communication, it’s is one way we all stay in touch through every aspect of our daily life, from reaching out to loved ones, co-workers, friends and services we hold valuable.
+As a means of communication, it is one way we all stay in touch through every aspect of our daily life, from reaching out to loved ones, co-workers, friends, and services we hold valuable.
 Services like Google and Microsoft’s Outlook use powerful machine learning to identify core components of these messages and serve them to us with a high degree of accuracy when it comes to relevant content.
-It is estimated that Google’s machine learning algorithms are capable of filtering 99.9% of spam email from our inboxes.
+It is estimated that Google’s machine learning algorithms are capable of filtering 99.9% of spam emails from our inboxes.
 Beyond spam filtering, categorizing importance is another feat that machine learning tackles skillfully.
 By incorporating who we communicate with most, be it a person or a service, machine learning delivers messages of importance to ensure vital communications don’t have an opportunity to slip through the cracks.
-These technologies have been around for years now, but the latest from Google has really been a time saver for many.
-Smart Replies enable lightning-fast response to emails through the use of machine learning.
+These technologies have been around for years now, but the latest from Google has been a time saver for many.
+Smart Replies enable a lightning-fast response to emails through the use of machine learning.
 By “reading” text for certain keywords and phrases, Google’s machine learning algorithms can generate a series of smart replies to send with the tap of a finger or click of a mouse button that speak directly to your conversation’s content.